-From my experience I saw many that wobbled when opening and closing the door or a latch that had to be pushed hard to close the door.
+From my experience I saw many enameling kilns that wobbled when opening and closing the door or a jewelry kiln with a latch that had to be pushed hard to close the door.
 On some the hinge and latch deteriorated quickly.
-I have seen kilns spike in temperature and destroy an artist’s work.
-In searching for a small kiln that I could move around easily, I bought several.
-But I still could not find one to do the job as stated or did not wobble, etc.
+I have seen enameling kilns spike in temperature and destroy an artist’s work.
+In searching for a small kiln that was portable that I could move around easily, I bought several.
+But I still could not find one that was of the quality I expect.

 Twenty four years ago I had a couple of gentlemen build my long time and most important tool in the studio.
 It has lived in the US, Hawaii, Puerto Rico, Canada, Australia, and back to the US.
 Once back to the US it has been moved to 5 different locations.
 Well traveled, and still works perfect with not one visit for repairs.

 The hinges are original and the latching system again is completely intact.
 And it has never spiked or stopped working.
-After four years of asking these gentlemen, they agreed to build a small version of my original kiln.
-And it is built in the US. —The Patsy Croft Kiln.
+After four years of asking these gentlemen, they agreed to build a small kiln version of my original kiln.
+And it is built in the US. —The Patsy Croft Kilns.

-With our small fire box of 5″ x 5″ x 5″ and an over all exterior size of 10″ x 10″ x 16″ it can sit on a kitchen counter if you do not have a studio.
+With our small kiln fire box of 5″ x 5″ x 5″ and an over all exterior size of 10″ x 10″ x 16″ it can sit on a kitchen counter for home use, or fit in a small studio.
 With 1560 watts, 13 Amps and 120 Volts it can be plugged into a standard outlet.
 In my moving my studio 12-13 times I loved to be able to arrive in a new location and just plug her in and get started.

 And that is exactly what you can do.
-The kiln fires to enameling temperature in 5 minutes.
+The enameling kiln 55F-IP fires to enameling temperature in 5 minutes.
 If you want to enamel after arriving home from a day job, in 5 minutes you are ready to play.
-For me there are times I just want to fire up the kiln and test a few colors and not have to wait an hour or so.
+You can see a collection of my cloisonne enamel jewelry works – made with Patsy Croft Kilns!

 The 55F-Ip is perfect!